STORYMIRROR

 "Sleep after you bathe."

 I knew there's never 'after you'; As I bathe, I thought how skillfully the water pushes itself out of the tap, and it amused me.
 Sometimes I wondered, even if I would've been the same girl as when I was 6; People won't look at me differently.
 But then I assure myself about how big and intellectual people talk about accepting yourself first and ignore worrying about others' judgment.
 It works even though for a few hours or days.
 I declare though the story isn't about changing yourself or accepting yourself.
-The story began when the answer to everyone's question was necessary,
+The story began when the answer to everyone's question wa

 "Please tell us your story.
 We want to know how did it start? "